mauldevrinz/TUGAS-SPS-NO.2-KELAS-3B/README.md

 ## Future Improvements
 - Add support for more languages in the translator.
 - Enhance the GUI for better user experience.
-- Optimize the trained model for low-latency performance on ESP32.

 ## Contributions
 Feel free to fork this repository and submit pull requests.
 Suggestions and improvements are welcome!